mflowgen/mflowgen/README.md

     └── innovus
         └── (innovus-plugins)
 ```

+Assembling a flow involves setting up the ADK, setting up the
+design, assembling the ASIC flow from modular steps, and providing
+plugins to customize the steps:

 - **Setting up the ADK**: This just involves setting the "$adk\_dir"
   variable to point to the directory with the ADK symlinks.